berkesa/datatree-adapters/README.md

 ## Using various JSON implementations

+DataTree API supports 18 popular JSON implementations, you can use your favorite one for reading/writing JSON structures.
 The following sample demonstrates, how to replace the built-in JSON API to Jackson's JSON API.
 The only thing you have to do is add Jackson JARs to the classpath.
 If DataTree detects Jackson API on classpath, DataTree will use Jackson's Object Mapper to read/write JSON documents.

 ```xml
 <!-- DATATREE API -->